 A fever is a common symptom of coronavirus disease 19 (COVID-19).
-However, some people with the disease do not have a fever.
-A person may have different symptoms or none at all.
+However, some people with COVID-19 do not develop a fever.
+A person may experience different symptoms or none at all.

 In this article, we look at the symptoms of COVID-19, how common they are, and what to do if the symptoms appear.